kien123456k/book-playlist-frontend/README.md

 ## What is Book Playlist?
 A cool Book Playlist to store your favorite books.

+Here is [the Backend](https://github.com/kien123456k/book-playlist-backend) that this app using.
 ## Technology
 - Frontend
   - React - A JavaScript library for building user interfaces